dsoldevila/QMPrimers/README.md

 The results are summarized in two files.
 (1) raw results containing a table with the correlation coefficient for each sample and each primer pair; (2) a summary containing the basic statistics of the simulation for each primer pair.

-\* Actually it is the other way around: for every primer pair, n steps of the simulation are performed.

 **WARNING:** This program is still in development, so expect bugs and crashes.
 Its use is still not recommended!

 # Installation